 1 | Redesign work schedules to limit 12-hour shifts.
 Nurses work long hours, and are often required to extend their long shifts further.
 In most hospitals, 12-hour shifts (or longer) are the norm for nurses and other clinicians.
 On paper, this schedule looks ideal—three days on and four days off from work is appealing to many nurses.
 However, research consistently shows the opposite.
 Long shifts combined with mandatory overtime, shifts that switch between day and night duties, and back-to-back shifts can lead to burnout, fatigue, poor patient outcomes and an increase in the risk of nurses making medical errors.

 At Amplion, we understand the intense nature of nurses’ jobs, and we’re dedicated to making their jobs easier.
-Our next-generation Amplion Alert Care Assurance Platform combines smart technology and workflow optimization tools to improve nurse call, alarm management, patient safety and care coordination.
+Our next-generation Amplion Care Assurance Platform combines smart technology and workflow optimization tools to improve nurse call, alarm management, patient safety and care coordination.
 Our point-of-care real-time* data helps nurse leaders achieve workload balance and improve nurse-to-patient staffing ratios.
-Plus, with Amplion Alert’s Care Traffic Control center, nurses can “sign off” for a break, and Amplion Alert will automatically forward patient requests to the nurse’s backup.
+Plus, with Amplion nurses can “sign off” for a break, and Amplion’s Care Assurance platform will automatically forward patient requests to the nurse’s backup.
 Nurses can take a stress-free break, without worrying about their patients.
 Hospitals that use our data-driven software improve nurse satisfaction, reduce nurse fatigue and burnout, and provide higher-quality patient care.